mrmacete/writeups/wapiflapi-exrs/sploit/s6/README.md

 ```
 So, since we can control `rbp` via `XXXXXXXX` value, it is possible to read again, at a chosen address, by setting `YYYYYYYY` to `0x00400670`.

-As anticipated, the idea is that the second `read` call will overwrite 48 bytes of the .got.plt section, so `XXXXXXXX` will be an address in the range of the PLT table.
+As anticipated, the idea is that the second `read` call will overwrite 48 bytes of the .got.plt section, so `XXXXXXXX` will be an address in the range of the PLT table (plus 0x20).

 ## Step 2 - hijacking the PLT